tilkinsc/gbheaderview/README.md

 # gbheaderview
 A single-source program which pretty-prints a gameboy/gameboy color header.

-Only works on little-endian systems.
+Only works on little and big endian systems.

 Example:
 ```